Personality and Social Psychology Review

 Personality and Social Psychology Review is a quarterly peer-reviewed academic journal published by the Society for Personality and Social Psychology.
 It publishes review and meta-analytic articles on subjects like social cognition, attitudes, group processes, social influence, intergroup relations, self and identity, nonverbal communication, and social psychological aspects of affect and emotion, and of language and discourse.
 The current editors-in-chief are Heejung Kim and David Sherman (University of California, Santa Barbara).
 The journal is a member of the Committee on Publication Ethics.
+It was previously published by Lawrence Erlbaum Associates, and is now published by Sage Publishing.